EvinidEden/AllInOneRacesAndClassesForMinecraft/README.md

-# AllInOneRacesAndClassesForMinecraft
+# All In One Races And Classes For Minecraft
-(In Work) Races and Classes with a Heirarchy system and item/armor/weapon restrictions based on the classes for my Minecraft server
+(In Work) Races and Classes with a Hierarchy system and item/armor/weapon restrictions based on the classes for my Minecraft server